How the same evidence can yield different answers when you only change the order.

 k token probabilities to an instability score and summary statistics.A simple instability signal

-Define an entropy term from and a Jensen Shannon divergence term between and .
+Define H_t as the entropy of p_t and D_t as the Jensen Shannon divergence between p_t and p_{t-1}.

 Measuring order sensitivity